Created by Howard Engel

 Beneath the exterior, Grantham isn't quite so nice, and Benny's a shrewd, crafty and tenacious investigator.
 He doesn't carry a gun, or even fight very well, but he displays endless reserves of patience, something anyone Jewish in a small, Protestant town in southern Ontario probably has a little experience with.

 Despite the unassuming surface nature of the series, these books are a real treat.
 He may just be "a sweet guy who's found a job he likes...a kind of tidier.
 He likes things tidy, and he worries away at them," as Eric Wright, another Canadian mystery writer, puts it in Maxim Jakubowski's 100 Great Detectives, but under it all is a passion for justice, a shrewd mind and a dogged determination that belies the soft exterior.
 The Cooperman books are not comedies, but they are very witty, sorta like a cross between P.G.
 Wodehouse and Raymond Chandler, with Canada acting as the midwife.

 The creator of the Benny Cooperman series and one of the founders of The Crime Writers of Canada (serving as its chairperson 1986-87), Howard Engel has been dubbed "the Grand Old Man of Canadian crime fiction" by The Globe and Mail's Margaret Cannon."

 After graduation from McMasters University in Hamilton, Ontario in 1955, where he received a B.A. in Humanities, he taught briefly in Sault St. Marie but soon began freelance writing and reporting for the CBC (Toronto).
 In 1960, he was assigned to Europe where he reported from Paris, London, Spain and Cyprus.
-He became executive producer of Sunday Supplement, The Arts in Review, and Anthology for the CBC beginning in 1967.
+He became executive producer of Sunday Supplement, The Arts in Review and Anthology for the CBC beginning in 1967.
 His work included "specials" on Hemingway, Faulkner, MacLeish, Samuel Beckett and Raymond Chandler.
 In the early eighties Engel, along with Eric Wright, helped spark the rebirth of Canadian crime fiction.
 He's since become a frequent nominee for and recipient of the CWC's Arthur Ellis awards, including their prestigious Derrick Murdoch Award for lifetime achievement.
 He's also the author of non-fiction works such as Lord High Executioner, a history of capital punishment laced with more than a little black humour, and Crimes of Passion: An Unblinking Look at Murderous Love (2001).
 And he's also given us some stand-alone novels, such as Murder In Montparnasse, set in the literary scene of and Mr. Doyle and Dr. Bell, starring the young Arthur Conan Doyle and his real life model for Sherlock Holmes, Dr. Joseph Bell.
-And he hasn't entirely abandoned radio or television -- he's scripted several adaptations of Benny Cooperman stories for both CBC radio and television.

 You want tough?